MarginaliaSearch/MarginaliaSearch/libraries/array/readme.md

     }
 }

-// set the read pointer to the read pointer
+// set end to the write pointer, and
+// resets the read and write pointers buffer.finalizeFiltering();

-// after this we can filter again
+// ... after this we can filter again, or

-buffer.finalizeFiltering();
+// consume the data
 ```